route1io/route1io-python-connectors/README.md

 ---

-This repository contains [route1.io](http://route1.io/index.html)'s official code, documentation, and tutorials for connecting to popular API's used in marketing analytics with Python.
+At [route1.io](http://route1.io/index.html) we've written high level, easy-to-use abstractions in Python for connecting to common APIs used in marketing analytics.
+This repository contains our official code, documentation, and tutorials to help you on your way accessing what matters most: *your data*.

 ![Sample gif showing importing the connectors](media/route1io_import.gif)